lindenb/jvarkit/docs/Biostar154220.md

       What kind of help.
 One of [usage,markdown,xml].
     -o, --output
       Output file.
 Optional .
 Default: stdout
+    -R, --reference
+      For reading/writing CRAM files.
+Indexed fasta Reference file.
+This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
     --samoutputformat
       Sam output format.
       Default: SAM